oherrala/xipology/README.md

 Every written byte contains some decoy bits.
 Decoy bits are generated from separate DNS Name Derivation stream and queried.

+Every read byte also reads some decoy bits.
+The Name Derivation streams between writer and reader are in sync.

 ## Concurrent and random order write

 When writing output, the DNS names to be queried are collected into a list, then the list is shuffled and DNS queries are made concurrently.

+## Almost concurrent and maybe random order read

+The order of reading bits is always random when reading one byte.

+When reading length prefixed bytestring it is necessary to read the length first before reading the bytestring.
+Individual bytes from bytestring are read concurrently.

 # Protocol